and Naturopathic Medicine

 © Valeria Breiten, NMD, RD

 What is Naturopathic versus Homeopathic medicine?
-Many people, especially in Arizona, are confused between the terms Naturopathic medicine and Homeopathic medicine.
+Many people are confused between the terms Naturopathic medicine and Homeopathic medicine.
 Are they the same I am asked?
 What is the difference?

 Naturopathic Medical Doctors (NMD) practice medicine as a licensed Physician, a General Practitioner usually.
 They have been trained in and can also do acupuncture, homeopathy, nutrition, counseling, physical manipulation (similar to chiropractic), and a variety of other therapies.
 With such a wide scope of practice many will specialize in a couple of areas.
 As you may have noticed, homeopathy is one of the modalities a Naturopathic Doctor can practice.
 Naturopathic physicians report to the Naturopathic Physicians Medical Board.